We’re definitely going to need before and after care for our children this school year (2018-2019).

 As a former teacher, I have seen what before and after care can be (a waste of children’s time, with some fun mixed in) and hope to find something better.

-One possibility is a martial arts program at one of a few locations around Howard County.
+Another possibility is a martial arts program at one of a few locations around Howard County.
 The deal is that for about $450 dollars/month, a member of the martial art’s schools staff picks up your child up after school (walking or typically with a van) your child may get a snack, and then they take martial arts classes and have some free time to do homework.
-That sounds good on the surface, but we’re going to check it out.

 The local Howard County martial arts schools with after-school programs that I know of are: